f-parrinha/BehaviourModels-for-a-Swarm-Computing-Framework-BabelExamples/README.md

 # BehaviourModels for a Swarm Computing Framework
-(The report is also included in the repository)
+The report is also included in the repository (at the root) with name "report.pdf"

 ### Babel Examples